gordyay/python-basics-school21/README.md

 viewed your most recent promotional email.

 In business terms, you need to:
-* Create a list of those who have not seen your promotional email yet.
+* Create a list of those clients who have not seen your promotional email yet.
 The list will be sent to the call center to reach those people.
 * Create a list of the participants who are not your clients.
 You will send them an introductory email about your products.